Autonomous Cars in Denver: Are You Worried About Self-Driving Car Accidents?

 Apparently, many systems and decisions coalesced to cause this self-driving car accident.
 The woman chose to walk her bike across the middle of the street in a very dark, unlit area.
 The car didn’t detect the woman crossing the street.
 The backup driver was looking at the car’s control panel, not at the road.

-This accident raises many questions for anybody who uses Colorado’s roads – whether on feet or wheels.
+This car accident raises many questions for anybody who uses Colorado’s roads – whether on feet or wheels.
 Let’s start with the basics.